ethanmjohnson/mixed_behavior_processes/README.md

-├── generate_logs_spain_thailand.py       # Used to generate event logs from the Spain and Thailand datasets ├── generate_logs_uae_honduras.py       # Used to generate event logs from the UAE and Honduras datasets ├── generate_petri_nets.py      # Used to discover the Petri nets from an event log │
+├── generate_logs_spain_thailand.py       # Used to generate event logs from the Spain and Thailand datasets ├── generate_logs_uae_honduras.py       # Used to generate event logs from the UAE and Honduras datasets ├── generate_petri_nets.py      # Used to discover the Petri nets from an event log ├── split_log_behaviours.py      # Used to extract the coordinated and uncoordinated behaviors from an uncoordinated Petri net
+│
 ├── requirements.txt            # List of required Python packages
 └── README.md                   # Project description and instructions